Potat05/Javascript-Scene-Renderer/README.md

 # Javascript-Scene-Renderer

 TODO:
+  Make texture loading better
+  Importing
   Add scene object with every object
   Add texture that can be a camera